PoroshMondal/ToDoApp/README.md

 # ToDoApp
 ToDoApp is a simple application developed using Kotlin and the latest Android Components.

-# Branch Information
+## Branch Information
-- development
+- todo-without-Di
+    - ToDo app all the feature is implemented except DI
+    - Dependency Injection is not used

-# Design Pattern
+## Design Pattern
 - MVVM
 - Repository pattern for local db operations

-# Features and components
+## Features and components
 - Data Binding functionality added
 - Designed the NewToDo screen
     - Input Box